antholeole/blog/src/content/blog/patching-software-using-nix.md

 cd into the source root (`cd extension`) run the following command: `patchPhase`.
 This will apply the patches that the original package has asked to apply.
 In this case, it does nothing - but it's always prudent to check and avoid headaches later down the line.

 We can now make our patch!
-The easiest way to do this is to initalize a git repo.
+The easiest way to do this is to initialize a git repo.
 In the source root: `git init . && git add --all && git commit -m "init"`.
 Now we can make our changes in the code.

 Go ahead and make your changes to the source code; I'll wait here until you're done.
 For me, I'll be adding my `console.log`.